iguessthislldo/opendds-devguide-converter/devguide/run_time_configuration.rst

 The configuration options discussed in this section allow a user to specify property values to change the behavior of the Simple Participant Discovery Protocol (SPDP) and/or the Simple Endpoint Discovery Protocol (SEDP) default settings.

-DDSI-RTPS can be configured for a single domain or for multiple domains as was done in Section :ref:`Configuring for Multiple DCPSInfoRepo Instances`.
+DDSI-RTPS can be configured for a single domain or for multiple domains as was done in Section :ref:`run_time_configuration--configuring-for-multiple-dcpsinforepo-instances`.

 A simple configuration is achieved by specifying a property in the ``[common]`` section of our example configuration file.